ohmtech-rdi/eurorack-blocks/documentation/starter-kit/demos.md

 Now place all the other parts, buttons, 2-position switch, and the 8 jack connectors.

+Observe the flat side for the 2 buttons!
+Push button from the other side to make sure it sits flush to the PCB.

 **Do not solder anything yet!**

 Put the LEDs in their hole, and double check their orientation.